 You can almost smell the testosterone in the gym when men go anywhere near the gym.
 Some of them can be transported right back to the playground with a, ‘I can lift more than you’ or ‘I can run faster than you’ mentality.
 But showing and then sustaining an injury, isn’t the only mistake men make.
 Oh no. There are plenty of other fitness mistakes that men make both in the gym and outside it.

 Everyone needs a target.
 Whether it’s to lose a set amount of weight or run a certain race, we all need things to aim for.
 So don’t fling yourself into a new hobby without any idea where you’re going with it.
 The reality is you will lose interest and give up after a while, because you have nothing to work towards.

-Women love to have a plan, from making shopping lists to targeting their wedding day and the people involved in it.
-Men tend to be more relaxed about life in general, but don’t make that mistake when it comes to fitness, because if you do, your gym membership or running career is destined to be short-lived.
+Men tend to be a little less organised in life in general, but don’t make that mistake when it comes to fitness, because if you do, your gym membership or running career is destined to be short-lived.